Bronowice, Kraków

 Bronowice is one of 18 districts of Kraków, located in the western part of the city.
 The name Bronowice comes from a village of same name that is now a part of the district.

 According to the Central Statistical Office data, the district's area is 9.56 km² and 24,014 people inhabit Bronowice.

 Subdivisions of Bronowice

 Bronowice is divided into smaller subdivisions (osiedles).
-Here's a list of them.